-help prevent use of the website for violence and child exploitation.
-11 My Supplementary Item calls on participating States to work with social media websites to protect children from pornographic content, grooming, and sexual exploitation by traffickers.
+In fact, Facebook announced last year that they would hire 3,000 more reviewers to help prevent use of the website for violence and child exploitation.
+My supplementary item called on participating States to work with social media websites to protect children from pornographic content, grooming, and sexual exploitation by traffickers.